insad/DigitalPalette/src/main/resources/README.md

 ![Sample app icon](../icons/linux/128.png)

-This directory contains the following resources:
+This directory contains resources requared by this application.
-* "base/languages/*.qm": languages for translations.